 This year, our offices are asking students and teachers to submit a high resolution photo via email of the artwork they would like to be part of the competition.
 The deadline for art submissions is April 16, 2021.

 Each Spring, the Congressional Institute sponsors a nationwide high school visual art competition to recognize and encourage artistic talent across the nation and in each congressional district.
 The annual art competition allows high school students from all 50 states to showcase their artistic ability.
 The winning piece of art from each Congressional district is displayed in an eleven-month exhibit in the U.S. Capitol.

 All high school students (9-12th grade) who reside in or attend school in the 8th Congressional District are encouraged to participate.
-The winning entry from Georgia’s Eighth Congressional District will be displayed in the United States Capitol for a year alongside artwork from every congressional district across the country.
-Artwork submitted must be original, no larger than 26” x 26” x 4” and can be in the form of paintings (oil, acrylics, watercolor, etc.), drawings (pastels, colored pencil, pencil, charcoal, ink, markers), collage (must be 2 dimensional), prints (lithographs, silkscreen, block prints), mixed media, computer generated art, or photography.
+Artwork submitted must be original in concept, design and execution, no larger than 26” x 26” x 4” and can be in the form of paintings (oil, acrylics, watercolor, etc.), drawings (pastels, colored pencil, pencil, charcoal, ink, markers), collage (must be 2 dimensional), prints (lithographs, silkscreen, block prints), mixed media, computer generated art, or photography.

-For more information or questions, please contact Alice Johnson in our Tifton District Office: (229) 396-5175 or firstname.lastname@example.org.
+For more information or questions, please contact my Tifton District Office: (229) 396-5175 or Alice.John@mail.house.gov.